muffonlabs/mufbot-dc/README.md

 # Future goals

-- Extend mufbot from discord only to discord + github, with seamless integration between both.
+- **Extend mufbot from discord only to discord + github**, with seamless integration between both.
-- Synchronize issues between discord (forum posts) and github (issues).
+- **Synchronize issues between discord (forum posts) and github (issues).**
-- Play audio streams right into discord's voice channels by utilizing muffon's api.
-Idea is not considered complete and development would require other chores to be completed first.
-Work may start from next year.This idea suggests that mufbot can be used in the future as a music bot for all discord servers.
+- **Play audio streams right into discord's voice channels by utilizing muffon's api.** Idea is not considered complete and development would require other chores to be completed first. ***Work may start from next year.*** This idea suggests that mufbot can be used in the future as a music bot for all discord servers.

 # Setup
 To setup the bot: